 Spices also have a long medicinal history.
-“Many recent studies validate the historic habit of using spices for benefits,” says Donna Tainter, a food technologist and author of “Spices and Seasonings, A Food Technology Handbook,” (Wiley-Interscience, N.Y., 2001).
+“Many recent studies validate the historic habit of using spices for #health benefits,” says Donna Tainter, a food technologist and author of “Spices and Seasonings, A Food Technology Handbook,” (Wiley-Interscience, N.Y., 2001).
 Although the amounts we consume in any given meal are tiny, they can add up to big health gains.
 In addition to the small amounts of vitamins, minerals and fiber they contain, their key health benefits lie in their pigments which may help stabilize damage to our cells from oxidation.

 However, according to Mary Ellen Camire, Ph.D., professor of food science and human nutrition at the University of Maine, “Their potency rapidly declines when the spices are ground.
 Freshly-cracked pepper even smells stronger than ground pepper that has been sitting on the shelf for a year or more.
 One can assume that the phytochemicals in pepper are lost during storage by oxidation as well as evaporation.
 Plus, there is a limit to how much spice can be palatable, and we do not yet know what would be considered an effective dose.”